-We have a formal set of tax policies and objectives that are approved by the board of directors on an annual basis and have been fully complied with for many years, including 2023.
+We have a formal set of tax policies and objectives that are approved by the board of directors on an annual basis and have been fully complied with for many years, including 2025.
 They cover three main pillars:

-We do not engage in aggressive or abusive tax avoidance; we do look to structure commercial activities efficiently both within the letter and spirit of the law.
+We do not engage in aggressive or abusive tax avoidance; we adopt a low-risk approach to tax and act within the letter and spirit of the law.